klepsydra-technologies/kpsr-tutorial/tutorials/chapter1.md

 ```

 * It is important to clarify that the ```kpsr::EventTransformForwarder<std::string, int> eventTransformer``` constructor receives two parameters:
-    * the Forwarder Listener Function: where the transforming task is done.
+    * The Forwarder Listener Function: where the transforming task is done.
 In this example the transforming task consists of obtaining the size of one string.
-    * the Publisher: who does the forwarding task.
+    * The Publisher: who does the forwarding task.
 In this example the publisher is called ```kpsr::Publisher<int> sizeStringPublisher``` and it publishes the size of one string (size obtained by the Forwarder Listener Function).

-* So, the communication flow of this example is the next
+* So, the communication flow of this example is the next:

     * The ```kpsr::Publisher<std::string> stringPublisher``` publishes strings with different size.

-    * The ```kpsr::Subscriber<std::string> stringSubscriber``` receives the strings publishes by ```kpsr::Publisher<std::string> stringPublisher```.
-When it receives a published string, the ```eventTransformer.forwarderListenerFunction``` is called automatically due to the Register Listener function of ```kpsr::Subscriber<std::string> stringSubscriber``` receives as one of its parameters the ```eventTransformer.forwarderListenerFunction```.
-So, the size of this string is obtained.
+    * The ```kpsr::Subscriber<std::string> stringSubscriber``` receives the strings published by ```kpsr::Publisher<std::string> stringPublisher```.
+When it receives a published string, the ```eventTransformer.forwarderListenerFunction``` is called automatically since it has been specified as the Listener function of `stringSubscriber`, and the size of this string is obtained.

     * The ```kpsr::Publisher<int> sizeStringPublisher``` publishes the size of the string because it is the publisher of ```kpsr::EventTransformForwarder<std::string, int> eventTransformer```.

-    * The ```kpsr::Subscriber<int> sizeStringSubscriber``` receives the size of the string and prints out it.
+    * The ```kpsr::Subscriber<int> sizeStringSubscriber``` receives the size of the string and prints it out.

 * In the next image we can see the ouput of this example.
 The size of three different strings published is shown.
 As you can see, the first string published is "Example" and its size is 7.
 The second string is "Example about" and its size is 13.
-Finally, the third string is "Example about EvenTransformForwarder" and its size is 37.
+Finally, the third string is "Example about EventTransformForwarder" and its size is 37.

 <p align="center">
   <img width="50%" height="50%" src="../images/chapter1_example7.png">